prasadhonrao/show-me-the-code/index.md

 1. **Simple Calculator** - Program to perform simple arithmetic operations like addition, subtraction, division
 1. **Even Odd Number** - Program to identify whether give number is even or odd
 1. **Factorial** - Calculate and output factorial of a given number
+1. **Sum Of Digits** - Calculate sum of digits of a given number and display it on the screen
 1. **Command Line Arguments** - Accept command line arguments from user and display each argument on a new line.
 1. **Prime Number** - Program to identify whether give number is prime or not